 In this video, khru Yuki Tachaya explains the uses of all the four different verbs that Thai people use to express ability, which are เป็น [bpen] ได้ [dâai] ไหว [wǎi] and ออก [àwk].
 She also talks about some common mistakes that Thai learners use regarding this subject.
 After watching this video, you will be able to say what you know how to do and use each verb in the correct contexts and sound natural like a Thai person.…

-Continue reading How to Express Ability in Thai
+Continue reading How to Express Ability in Thaithat teach you to speak real and natural-sounding Thai,

 “ไม่ A ก็ B” [mâi…gâw…] is equivalent of the expression “either A or B” in English.
 The direct translation of “ไม่ A ก็ B” [mâi…gâw…] is “A, if not, B.” It’s also possible to say “A ไม่ก็ B” […mâi gâw…].